lmarinov/Exercise-repo/README.md

-Repo for exercise :-) :( :3 kkk
+Repo for exercise :-) :( :3 kk

 Some changes...
-Trolololo
+Trololololo